appztaste/vscode-plugins-cookbook/ex/ex06-copy-word/ex06-copy-word.md

 ## Running The Code

 Run the command as previous.
 After placing the cursor on a word, call `Copy Word: Copy` from the command palette.
+Paste and ensure it copy and pasted the correct word.